 By default the layout is run automatically on the whole graph in some conditions, such as when an expand is performed.
-It is possible to switch to an "Incremental expand" mode in the Preferences (located in the workspace menu).
+It is possible to switch to an "Incremental expand" mode in the Layout settings.

 This is the default layout, enabled in "fast mode" option.
 You may turn this option OFF for better looking but slower results.